Frequently Asked Questions

 Independent of factors A, D, E and other variables, SecuGen's Pro algorithms have been extensively tested by the National Institute of Standards and Technology (NIST) in one of the industry's most reliable, rigorous and statistically significant tests of performance and interoperability of core fingerprint algorithms (MINEX).

-Specifically, SecuGen's Pro extraction ("template generator") and matching ("matcher") algorithms that are supplied in SecuGen's SDK Pro series in the SDK Collection were tested and identified as compliant for template encoders and matchers for the United States Government's Personal Identity Verification (PIV) program.
+Specifically, SecuGen's Pro extraction ("template generator") and matching ("matcher") algorithms that are supplied in SecuGen's SDK Pro series were tested and identified as compliant for template encoders and matchers for the United States Government's Personal Identity Verification (PIV) program.

 11. Can SecuGen readers scan dry or wet fingerprints?

 Yes.
 SecuGen readers are based on patented SEIR (Surface Enhanced

 Irregular Reflection) optical technology that, when combined with proprietary Smart Capture imaging technology, makes them able to scan difficult fingers and produce reliable, high quality results.
 By automatically adjusting the brightness of the sensor, Smart Capture allows SecuGen fingerprint readers to capture high contrast and distortion-free fingerprints from a wide range of traditionally difficult fingers, including those from dry, wet, scarred or aged skin, and even in bright ambient conditions such as under direct sunlight.

 For more information about SEIR technology, download PDF here.